-On the other hand, enterprise change management requires building change management competencies across the entire organization.
-It also means ensuring effective change management on all projects and changes in the organization.
+Enterprise change management differs in that it delivers strategic intent, mitigates change saturation, and improves agility by embedding change management into the fabric of the organization.
+This requires building change management competencies across the entire organization in addition to ensuring effective change management on all projects and changes within the organization.

-Generally, three primary elements combine to define enterprise change management:
+Generally, three key elements are present in enterprise change management:

-This is the application of the process, tools and techniques to manage the people side of change across all the changes going on in the organization.
+This means applying a consistent process and set of tools for managing the people side of change across all the changes going on in the organization.
 It’s the repetitive and intentional application of change management.

 This is an outcome of the first two elements.
 When the organization applies change management to many projects and when individuals build the needed expectations and skillsets, the organization can count "change-ready" as one of its core competencies.